-The mommy penalty is real—but you can overcome it.
-Here’s how.
+The motherhood penalty is real—but you can overcome it.
+Here's how.

 We all want to be successful and help others succeed, but there are many sources of bias that make it harder for women to get ahead.